josephding23/FelKub-Movie-Archive/README.md

 - *Display on genres and retrieving movies by different genres.*
 - *Retrieving all directors and actors who have starred in some films, and support sorting them by average rating, average watched number, watched number in total, average active years in descending or ascending order.*
 - *Detail pages of directors and stars, including basic info and display on their works.*
+- *Web crawlers are in src/data, timely updating of data are supported and highly recommended.*

 ## 功能展示 *Displays*
 ### 电影检索界面 *Movies Retrieval*